 Teach by example, showing your child that you also wear a helmet when you ride.
 It’s also best to let them choose their own helmet; they are more likely to wear it if they are excited about the color, decorations, or characters on it.

-Whether you go with a balance bike or traditional bike with training wheels, there are so many great choices for toddler bikes.
+Whether you go with a balance bike or traditional bike with training wheels, there are so many great choices for this essential piece of equipment for a happy toddler.

 You can start them early, developing a love of the outdoors as early as 18 months (with a balance bike) and giving them a fun and fast means of transportation on your next family walk.